-3) Choose the pairs you want to see in your MT4 platform first.
+3) Choose the pairs on your MT4 platform first.

 You may be seeing far greater of far fewer pairs in the Calculator than you want to be using.
 The number of pairs, and which pair they are, is all determined initially within your MT4 platform.
 Open the market watch window of your MT4 first to choose the visible pair.

-4) Did you just move to a new MT4 platform?
+4) New MT4 platform?
 Remember to enable DDE on it.

 If you set up your Calculator some time ago and just recently opened a new MT4, you may have forgotten that initial step of connecting the DDE of the new Mt4 to the Calculator.
-Please refresh your memory of this one-time setup process on this page (Learn More) or watch this movie:
+Please refresh your memory of this one-time setup process on this page.

 Check if you have more than one MT4 open at a time.
 If you do run multiple MT4 platforms at once (and many people do) – only have one of them linked to the Calculator for DDE.
 You can certainly use multiply platforms at one time for monitoring your equity and risk profile and setting up position sizing, but only one of them should have DDE turned on and be the designated platform for the Calculator to be using for pricing.

-6) Most pairs are working but just a few are not.
+6) Most pairs are working but not all

 It could be that you have selected certain pairs to be visible in your MT4 but have neglected to make the base currency pair for those other pairs also available.